Redditors Rework Old Photo Of A Squatting Kim Jong Un To Hilarious Effect

-An old image that shows North Korea’s leader Kim Jong Un squatting down in front of army officers is catching the attention of people online.
+An old image that shows North Korean leader Kim Jong Un squatting in front of army officers is catching the attention of people online.

 Redditor GentleRichie shared the undated photograph to the site on Tuesday, and fellow users immediately began reworking the picture in amusing ways.

-They even managed to incorporate President Donald Trump, with whom Kim Jong Un is currently engaged in an escalating war of words, into some of the shots.
+They even managed to incorporate President Donald Trump, who Kim has engaged in an escalating war of words, into some of the shots.

-Check out some of the best pieces so far below:
+Check out some of the best pieces below:

 BEFORE YOU GO